upgundecha/awesome-toolbox/README.md

 ## Free and open source tools for checking visual regression bugs
 * [Gemnini - Hermione](https://github.com/gemini-testing/hermione) - _Hermione is a utility for integration testing of web pages using WebdriverIO v4 and Mocha.
 Comes with assertions to support visual regression testing._
-* [Backstop.js](https://garris.github.io/BackstopJS/) - _Node.js visual regression testing for web apps.
-Uses Chrome-headless and Puppeteer scripting._
+* [Backstop.js](https://garris.github.io/BackstopJS/) - _visual regression testing for web apps.
+Uses Chrome-headless and Puppeteer scripting using JavaScript._
 * [Needle](https://needle.readthedocs.io/en/latest/) - _Needle is a tool for testing  CSS and visuals with Selenium and nose using Python._
 * [pix-diff](https://www.npmjs.com/package/pix-diff) - _A lightweight protractor plugin for image comparison._
 * [Visual Regression Tracker](https://github.com/Visual-Regression-Tracker/Visual-Regression-Tracker) - _Open source, self hosted solution for visual testing and managing results of visual testing._